 Overseeding restores grass populations.
-Important to ensure a good groove or hole is made to receive the seed; good seed to soil contact is essential for seed germination.
+It is important to ensure a good groove or hole is made to receive the seed; good seed to soil contact is essential for seed germination.
 Good moisture and soil temperatures will see the seed germinate between 7-14 days.

-Watering/Irrigation.
-It is essential to keep the sward watered after renovations to ensure your seed germinates.
+Watering/Irrigation is essential after renovations to ensure your seed germinates.

 Brushing/switching of the playing surface keeps the green clean and removes any dew or surface water.
 Keeping the surface dry will aid resistance to disease.

-Soil pH, it is important to keep the soil at a pH of 5.5-6.5, a suitable level for most grass plants.
-Organic matter content, it is important to keep a balanced level of organic matter content in the soil profile.
+Soil pH.
+It is important to keep the soil at a pH of 5.5-6.5, a suitable level for most grass plants, and a balanced level of organic matter content in the soil profile.